TusharRakheja/Quorantine/README.md

 ### Considerations

-Some things to note before executing the script:
 - It's hard-coded to Google Chrome, but should be easy to use a different browser by changing this line:
   - `driver = webdriver.Chrome(ChromeDriverManager().install())`

 - If you want to preserve your answers to certain questions, add some keywords found in the text of those questions to the `keep_list` object.
   - Any question which has any of the words in `keep_list` will be ignored.
   - This was not made a CLI argument since there can potentially be lots of words in the list.

 - I tested this script with several Quora accounts.
 For some of them, it unexpectedly put a CAPTCHA box on the login screen.
-This won't work if your account shows that behavior.
+  - This won't work if your account shows that behavior.